Anussati: Recollection of the Dhamma (Dhammanussati)

 Knowing these attributes, Buddhists believe that they will attain the greatest peace and happiness through the practice of the Dhamma.
 Therefore, each person is fully responsible for his or her self to put it into practice for real.

 Here the Buddha is compared to an experienced and skillful doctor, and the Dhamma to proper medicine.
 However efficient the doctor or wonderful the medicine may be, the patients cannot be cured unless they take the medicine properly.
 So the practice of the Dhamma is the only way to attain the final deliverance of nibbāna.

 These teachings ranged from understanding kamma (karma; lit. 'action') and developing good impressions in one's mind, to reach full enlightenment by recognising the nature of mind.

-Recollection of the Sangha (Sanghanusati)
+Recollection of the Sangha (Sanghanussati)

 The Aṅguttara Nikāya provides the following verses for the recollection of the Sangha:

 Practicing masterfully, or practicing with integrity, means sharing what they have learned with others.